tmeadon/meadon.me/site/content/posts/reminder-that-it-is-in-fact-always-dns.md

 ---
 author: Tom Meadon
-title: “Further Evidence That It Is, In Fact, Always DNS”
+title: Further Evidence That It Is, In Fact, Always DNS
 date: 2024-07-03T08:12:17Z
 draft: false
 ---